-For Native American Heritage Month, we are speaking with Tribal Chairman Jeff L. Grubbe of the Agua Caliente Band of Cahuilla Indians, a federally recognized Tribe of currently more than 520 members that has made Greater Palm Springs their home since time immemorial.
+For Native American Heritage Month, we spoke with former Tribal Chairman Jeff L. Grubbe of the Agua Caliente Band of Cahuilla Indians, a federally recognized Tribe of currently more than 520 members that has made Greater Palm Springs their home since time immemorial.

-Tribal Chairman Jeff L. Grubbe of the Agua Caliente Band of Cahuilla Indians
+Former Tribal Chairman Jeff L. Grubbe of the Agua Caliente Band of Cahuilla Indians.
+He was Tribal Chairman from 2012-2022.

 In addition to actively preserving their culture and heritage, the Tribe supports communities throughout Greater Palm Springs with their generous philanthropy.
 Since opening their first casino in Palm Springs (they now have three, including one in Rancho Mirage and their newest in Cathedral City), the Tribe has contributed millions of dollars to local, civic and public service agencies, youth groups, healthcare organizations, schools, libraries, and food banks.